crowbar/crowbar-core/crowbar_framework/doc/Cisco-UCS-install-guide.md

 ## Prerequisites

-In Cisco’s UCS Manager, it will be necessary to create 2 server profiles at the root level.
+In Cisco’s UCS Manager, it will be necessary to create 2 service profiles at the root level.
 They are `susecloud-compute` and `susecloud-storage`.
 These names are case sensitive.